DiogoAADCosta/python-engineering-evolution/README.md

+# Python Engineering Evolution

 This repository documents my evolution from basic Python exercises to increasingly scalable and structured software engineering problems.

 The goal is not simply solving exercises, but progressively improving:

 - code organization
 - data modeling
 - scalability